So… you are struggling with thick toenails and have no clue how you are going to trim them?

 My favorite method is simply rubbing the edge of the instrument that will touch your nails with rubbing alcohol.

-If mechanical clippers are your method of choice, please click HERE to view my all-time favorite clipper of choice for thick toenails!
+If mechanical clippers are your method of choice, please read my review of my all-time favorite clipper of choice for thick toenails: The Equinox Heavy Duty Toenail Clipper OR you can simply click the link below to make a direct purchase of these clippers now.

 Should you decide to utilize an electric nail file for filing your thick toenails down in both length AND thickness, then the Medicool MED2191 Turbo File 2 Professional Electric Nail Filing System is the best instrument for you!